mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg
    :width: 50%
    :align: center
-   :alt: Differential GPS Skier Helmet.
+   :alt: Ski Jump Tool Analysis.

    *Figure 4.
 New Ski Jump Web Application - Analysis Page.*

-Here the user can upload their csv or excel file with the takeoff angle of their jump.
+Here the user can upload their csv or Excel file with the takeoff angle of their jump.
 An example of a jump built using a jump designed with a takeoff angle of 10 degrees and maximum equivalent fall height of 0.8 m is displayed when opening the page and is shown in Figure 5 below.